CloudCheckr/Developer-Community/Cost/ClearAccountFamilies/README.md

 ---

-## How to SetUp Payer Account Family
+## How to Set Up Payer Account Family

 For historical reasons, you can no longer delete all account families from a payer if some have already been created.
 It is recommended that you create a single account family that contains the payer and name it Payer Account Family.
 This will